FREQUENTLY ASKING QUESTIONS

 My vision is fine, do I need to see an eye doctor?

-Regular eye exams are the only way to catch certain silent diseases in their early stages, including diabetes, glaucoma and several others.
+Regular eye exams are the only way to catch certain silent diseases in their early stages, including diabetes, glaucoma, and several others.
 If caught early, these conditions are more easily managed or treated.
-By buying mass produced, over the counter reading glasses is not very wise as you are truly doing yourself a disservice, both financially and medically.
+Buying mass-produced, over-the-counter reading glasses is not very wise as you are truly doing yourself a disservice, both financially and medically.